-Just like Isaac Newton said, for every action, there is an equal and opposite reaction.
+As Sir Isaac Newton said, "for every action, there is an equal and opposite reaction."
 Your employees must always know how the parts relate to the whole.
 Every decision someone makes incurs a knock-on effect, so that person must be able to identify and understand what, where, and how that happens inside the system.

 A shared vision empowers every employee to speak up and contribute ideas to improve workplace culture, systems, and any other aspect of your business.
 When something cuts against the grain and upsets the terms laid out in the vision, nobody will fear bringing it to your attention before it causes a problem.
 You might even hear junior employees providing the most innovative solutions because they felt comfortable speaking up.

 Gallup conducted a global poll that revealed an astronomical 85% of people are unhappy with their job, with just 15% feeling engaged.
-Unsatisfied employees trudge home from work, ready to complain about being overworked while dealing with bosses who don’t understand them.
+Unsatisfied employees trudge home from work every day, ready to complain about being overworked while dealing with bosses who don’t understand them.

 This is a symptom of missing or flawed constructs that are designed to curate an engaged workplace.
 Without them, you extract a small percentage of productivity, quality, and commitment from your employees.

 When you implement the right social contracts, like shared visions and team working agreements, you take giant strides towards a driven, happy, and productive workforce.
-Employees anticipate the day where they can solve problems, have their voice heard, and feel part of something because they see where their work fits inside the whole.
+Employees anticipate the day where they can solve problems, have their voice heard, and feel part of something because they see how and where their work fits into the whole.

 Your shared vision entices the right people into your business because it lifts the curtain on your company’s inner workings.
-It informs the job description, describes what you’re looking for, and appeals to the emotions and desires of the people searching for roles like yours.
+It sets the job description, describes what you’re looking for, and appeals to the emotions and desires of the prospective candidates searching for roles like yours.
 It’s like panning for gold, with the prize being candidates who suit the skills and attitudes you need.

 Let’s imagine that you’re looking for a new finance director.
 These positions typically attract structured people who work within specific rules and budgets.
-But your opening describes a fast-paced, flexible, and innovative environment that demands the same from leadership.
+But your open position summary describes a fast-paced, flexible, and innovative environment that demands the same from leadership.
 You’ve dipped your pan into the river, shaken away the gravel, and given yourself the best chance of finding the gold.

-You fight for your teammates when you know your worth.
+You fight for your teammates when you know your worth and theirs.
 Everybody pulling in the same direction, for each other, breeds trust throughout the business as people know their colleagues are doing the same.
 It enhances quality because their triumphs lead to greater success for the community.

 Design your blueprint for success.
 Create the architecture for a thriving community of employees that are all driving towards the same goal.
-Implement a shared vision that ushers in a new positivity era and empowers everybody to enjoy their work.
+Implement a shared vision that ushers in a new era of positivity and empowers everybody to enjoy their work.